-Phragmites management as a key obstacle to their projects.
-Gaps in knowledge in public and other sectors (e.g. industrial, development and resource extraction) results in human-induced spread of the plant via a variety of intentional (e.g. planting) and unintentional (e.g. seeds on recreational vehicles and equipment) means.
+There remains a significant gap in community and sector knowledge regarding invasive Phragmites management techniques and impacts to the environment, economy and people.
+Most practitioners in Ontario reported a lack of awareness and understanding of Phragmites management as a key obstacle to their projects.
+Gaps in knowledge in public and other sectors (e.g. industrial, development and resource extraction) results in human-induced spread of the plant via a variety of intentional (e.g. planting) and unintentional pathways (e.g. seeds on recreational vehicles and equipment).
 A comprehensive public awareness campaign as well as sector-specific outreach are required.
-The OIPC produced a clean equipment protocol for industry (Halloran 2016) that should be promoted and applied to limit the spread of Phragmites.
+The 'Clean Equipment Protocol for Industry' guidance document (Halloran 2016) should be promoted and applied to limit the spread of Phragmites.